Florentino Torres: Political career

-Emilio Aguinaldo designated Torres to meet with American authorities for amicable adjustment of political interest of Filipino and American parties.
-However, the meeting did not achieve tangible results, but he was able to influence the Aguinaldo government from making more hostile acts against the occupying Americans.
+During the Philippine–American War, Emilio Aguinaldo designated Torres to negotiate a peace agreement with American authorities.
+Although the meeting did not achieve tangible results, he was able to influence the Aguinaldo government from making more hostile acts against the American occupation.
 Torres joined the Pacificos, a group who believed that independence could not be achieve through force.
-Later on, he became a member of a new political party called Partido Federal that aimed at the annexation of the Philippines as an American state.
+Later, he became a member of a new political party called Partido Federal which aimed at the annexation of the Philippines as an American state.

 Death

 Torres died of paralysis in Manila on April 29, 1927.
+His remains were interred at Manila North Cemetery.